NelisW/my3D-Trium/building/Trium-build.md

 It would not normally be necessary to calibrate your thermistors, but if you need to, see [here](http://reprap.org/wiki/Thermistor), [here](http://www.thingiverse.com/thing:103668), [here](https://github.com/reprap/firmware/blob/master/createTemperatureLookup.py), and [here](http://hydraraptor.blogspot.co.za/2007/10/measuring-temperature-easy-way.html).

-## Rod replacement
+## Rod and ball replacement

 Steffen Bleich had a mishap where some rods broke.
 He ordered this rods [here](https://www.ultibots.com/magball-arms-288mm-delrin/) in the hope that it will work also fine or maybe even better.
 The rods obtainable [here](https://www.ultibots.com/magball-ends-set-of-12/) already include the required 12 balls and nuts.
 The balls have a M3-thread and should fit fine into the Trium hardware.
 The maker of the rods is [this company](https://groups.google.com/forum/#!msg/deltabot/mPw1SJ2f9Vw/55vmV3sPDQAJ)

+MiR found [this company](http://www.kugel-rollen.de/product_info.php/info/p51_8-000-mm---M3-Sacklochgewinde---V4A-polierte-Ausfuehrung.html) that might  be able to provide the  balls that should work for the Trium printer:

 ## Bed levelling sensor

 The inductive sensor reacts to metal only (not to glass).
-The 4 mm detection range apply when used with iron, [for aluminium the distance](https://3dprint.wiki/reprap/anet/a8/improvement/autobedleveling) is around 1.2-1.5 mm (so don't use a glass bed on top of the aluminium).
+The 4 mm detection range apply when used with iron, [for aluminium the distance](https://3dprint.wiki/reprap/anet/a8/improvement/autobedlevelling) is around 1.2-1.5 mm (so don't use a glass bed on top of the aluminium).

 The sensor needs a power supply from 6 to 36 V (12 V for the Trium).
 The output signal can then potentially swing between near zero to the sensor supply voltage - and this could exceed the allowable voltage on the Arduino input pin.
 In this case some voltage conditioning is required.
 Sometimes the sensors are working at 5V (the voltage delivered by the RAMPS board), however, most of the sensors need a higher voltage to work.